otaviolsantana/solvate/tests/02_ForceField.md

 	gmdff input.ext

-where _ext_ is one of the extensions recognized by the solvate suite (com/log [Gaussian], inp/out [ORCA], xyz/xtb [xTB], gro/pdb [GROMACS]).
+where _ext_ is one of the extensions recognized by the _Solvate Suite_ (com/log [Gaussian], inp/out [ORCA], xyz/xtb [xTB], gro/pdb [GROMACS]).
 In the case of force fields from external servers (such as LigParGen and ATB) this module removes any residual charges, enabling the construction of electrically neutral simulation boxes.